+- B. Following completion of the preliminary contribution period, each participating employee as a condition of employment for the fiscal year commencing July 1, 1990 and thereafter shall contribute to the fund an employee contribution in an amount equal to one-half of one percent of the employee's salary.
 As a condition of employment, each participating employee of an employer that chooses to become a participating employer after January 1, 1998 shall contribute to the fund an amount that is determined to be appropriate by the board.
-Each month, participating employers shall deduct the contribution from the participating employee's salary and shall remit it to the board as provided by any procedures that the board may require.

-- C. A participating employer that fails to remit before the tenth day after the last day of the month all employer and employee deposits required by the Retiree Health Care Act [10-7C-1 NMSA 1978] to be remitted by the employer for the month shall pay to the fund, in addition to the deposits, interest on the unpaid amounts at the rate of six percent per year compounded monthly. - D. The employer and employee contributions shall be paid in monthly installments based on the percent of payroll certified by the employer. - E. Except in the case of erroneously made contributions or as may be otherwise provided in Subsection D of Section 10-7C-9 NMSA 1978, contributions from participating employers and participating employees shall become the property of the fund on receipt by the board and shall not be refunded under any circumstances, including termination of employment or termination of the participating employer's operation or participation in the Retiree Health Care Act. - F. Notwithstanding any other provision in the Retiree Health Care Act [10-7C-1 NMSA 1978] and at the first session of the legislature following July 1, 2010, the legislature shall review and adjust the distribution pursuant to Section 7-1-6.1 NMSA 1978 and the employer and employee contributions to the authority in order to ensure the actuarial soundness of the benefits provided under the Retiree Health Care Act.
+Each month, participating employers shall deduct the contribution from the participating employee's salary and shall remit it to the board as provided by any procedures that the board may require. - C. A participating employer that fails to remit before the tenth day after the last day of the month all employer and employee deposits required by the Retiree Health Care Act [10-7C-1 to 10-7C-16 NMSA 1978] to be remitted by the employer for the month shall pay to the fund, in addition to the deposits, interest on the unpaid amounts at the rate of six percent per year compounded monthly. - D. The employer and employee contributions shall be paid in monthly installments based on the percent of payroll certified by the employer. - E. Except in the case of erroneously made contributions or as may be otherwise provided in Subsection D of Section 10-7C-9 NMSA 1978, contributions from participating employers and participating employees shall become the property of the fund on receipt by the board and shall not be refunded under any circumstances, including termination of employment or termination of the participating employer's operation or participation in the Retiree Health Care Act. - F. Notwithstanding any other provision in the Retiree Health Care Act and at the first session of the legislature following July 1, 1995, the legislature shall review and adjust the distribution pursuant to Section 7-1-6.1 NMSA 1978 and the employer and employee contributions to the authority in order to ensure the actuarial soundness of the benefits provided under the Retiree Health Care Act.